Launching Waukegan to College (W2C)

 On March 7th, 2015 Waukegan to College held a candidates forum with the assistance of member institutions, St. Paul Lutheran and Most Blessed Trinity.
 In the running for three open seats were nine candidates.
 All but one attended the forum.
 Over 160 people participated and both "Puro Futbol" and "Lake County Sun News" were present at the action.

-- Published Key Trends at Waukegan High School and the Waukegan Education Improvement Plan to draw attention to the on-going challenges in high school education in the county’s largest city.
+- Published Key Trends at Waukegan High School and the Waukegan Education Improvement Plan to draw attention to the on-going challenges in high school education in the county’s largest city

 - Worked to build the capacity of Waukegan’s high-performing private schools that serve low-income students, such as St. Martin de Porres High School and Lion’s Math & Science Christian Academy in Waukegan.

-In December 2016, LEARN Charter Network President and CEO, Greg White, formally acknowledge and thanked Lake County United for their role in educating the community about charter schools and laying the ground work for community support that ultimately led to the authorization of LEARN 9.
+In December 2016, LEARN Charter Network President and CEO, Greg White, formally acknowledged and thanked Lake County United for their role in educating the community about charter schools and laying the ground work for community support that ultimately led to the authorization of LEARN 9.